The Minimum Wage

 - The development rate for 18-20 year olds is £5.03 per hour from 1 October 2013.
 This rises to £5.13 per hour from 1st October 2014.

-- The development rate for 16-17 years olds from 1 October 2011 is £3.68 per hour – this did not increase in October 2012, but will increase to £3.72 on 1st October 2013).
+- The development rate for 16-17 years olds from 1 October 2013 is £3.72 per hour.
 There are differences in the school leaving age in Scotland (to England and Wales) and this affects when the NMW should be received – see our article here for more details.

-- Apprentices under 19, or aged 19 or over but in their first 12 months of apprenticeship must be paid a minimum of £2.65 per hour from 1st October 2012 (rising to £2.68 on 1st October 2013).
+- Apprentices under 19, or aged 19 or over but in their first 12 months of apprenticeship must be paid a minimum of £2.68 per hour from 1st October 2013.
 See our Guide to Apprenticeships here.
 Apprentices aged 19 or over who have spent a year int heir apprenticeship must be paid at least the NMW rate applicable to their age.

 In June 2008 the English High Court ruled that tips/gratuities/service charges (not paid through the employer’s payroll) cannot count towards the minimum wage and this will become law on 1st October 2009.
 To see a list of those excluded from the Minimum Wage click here – http://www.direct.gov.uk/en/Employment/Employees/TheNationalMinimumWage/DG_175114